atkirtland/awesome-computational-geometry/README.md

 ## Frameworks

-> frameworks, libraries
+> Frameworks and Libraries

 - [CGAL](https://www.cgal.org/) - A software project that provides easy access to efficient and reliable geometric algorithms in the form of a C++ library.
 - [Wykobi](http://www.wykobi.com/index.html) - An extremely efficient, robust and simple to use C++ 2D/3D oriented computational geometry library.
 - [geometry3Sharp](https://github.com/gradientspace/geometry3Sharp) - Open-Source (Boost-license) C# library for geometric computing.
 - [Computational Geometry Software Libraries](http://jeffe.cs.illinois.edu/compgeom/software.html) - Jeff Erickson: UIUC's large collection and library of geometric software.
 - [The Stony Brook Algorithm Repository](http://www3.cs.stonybrook.edu/~algorith/major_section/1.6.shtml) - Based on [The Algorithm Design Manual](https://www.amazon.com/Algorithm-Design-Manual-Steven-Skiena/dp/1848000693).
-- [Geometric Tools](https://www.geometrictools.com/index.html) - a library of source code for computing in the fields of mathematics, graphics, image analysis and physics (includes some computational geometry algorithms).
+- [Geometric Tools](https://www.geometrictools.com/index.html) - A library of source code for computing in the fields of mathematics, graphics, image analysis and physics (includes some computational geometry algorithms).
 - [GeoLib](http://www.geolib.co.uk/) - (2005): A fast, efficient, computational geometry library available in C++, C# and Java.

 ## Algorithms

-> frameworks that attempt to solve a particular problem rather than a general set
+> Frameworks that attempt to solve a particular problem rather than a large general class of problems

 - [hull.js](https://github.com/AndriiHeonia/hull) - JavaScript library that builds concave hull by set of points.
 - [S2 Geometry Library](https://github.com/google/s2geometry) - A package for manipulating geometric shapes.
 Unlike many geometry libraries, S2 is primarily designed to work with spherical geometry, i.e., shapes drawn on a sphere rather than on a planar 2D map.
 This makes it especially suitable for working with geographic data.